tanyasanjuan/pands-weekly-tasks/README.md

 ## 📜 Additional Notes
-◽ This is a separate repossitory from (pands-mywork) and (pands-project).
+◽ This is a separate repository from (pands-mywork) and (pands-project).

 ◽ Most of the tasks have been attempted progressively, and I’ve revisited earlier ones to improve them over time.